briancaffey/briancaffey.github.io/content/2017/04/02/langton-ant-notebook.html.md

 ---
 layout: post
 title: Python script for generating 2D n-state Langton's Ant animations
 date: 2017-04-02
 comments: true
 image: /static/ant.png
+tags:
+  - python
+  - cellular-automata
 ---

 ![png](/static/LLRRRLRRRRR.png)

 This is an old project that I would like to refactor.
 I'm copying the contents of [this Jupyter notebook](https://github.com/briancaffey/cellular-automata/blob/master/ants.ipynb) into this article with the `jupyter nbconvert ants.ipynb --to markdown`.

 This notebook explores a type of Turing Machine known as [termites](https://en.wikipedia.org/wiki/Turmite).
 The first part is a script I wrote a few years ago when I was first learning Python.
 If you are new to learning Python, I suggest you give it a try before reading the script; there's a lot you will learn about flow control and data structures.
 My script is far from perfect and every time I come back to it there is an idiom I can add and areas that can be refactored and cleaned up.
 It generates images of 2-dimensional n-state termites on an $a$ x $b$ rectangular grid, or it can generate multiple images (frames) of a single termite as it grows to make a video.
 Here's an example of a termite animatino that I made using the script below:

 <iframe width="100%" height="400" src="https://www.youtube-nocookie.com/embed/Du2DorTLAo4?rel=0" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>

 The type of termite explored here is a modified version of a type of cellular automata known as [Langton's Ant](https://en.wikipedia.org/wiki/Langton%27s_ant).
 Langton's Ant has a simple ruleset: an ant is placed on a 2-dimensional grid of 2-state cells (black or white) with a directional orientation.
 If the ant is on a black cell at $t=n$, the ant enters the cell on the immediate left at $t=n+1$ and the state of the cell it exits changes to white.
 If the state of the cell that the ant enters is white, the ant enters the cell immediately to the right and the cell it exits turns black.
 Around 11,000 steps, the ant enters a 'highway' which results in a repeated motion that moves the ant continually in one direction.

 Instead of black and white cells, we can define $n$ number of states (colors) and assign any combination of $n$ instructions (eg. LRLLLRLLLRL).
 The script below generates generates an arbitrary number of `ants`.
 Each number in `range(ants)` is converted to binary and then 1s and 0s of the corresponding binary number represent the left and right turns for each individual ant.
 For example: `bin(23)` corresponds to a 5-state ant with the following rules: RLRRR.
 This method avoids generating isotropes (RLRRR is the same ant as LRLLL).

 If `record` is set to `True`, one frame will be captured every `frame_interval` number of steps.
 These images can be converted into video easily with open-source programs like [Blender](https://www.blender.org/).

 The last part of the notebook attempts to use new methods from the latest version of scikit-learn ([0.18.1](http://scikit-learn.org/stable/whats_new.html)) to cluster ants by their behavior: k-means (for clustering) and Isolation Forests (for detecting outliers).

 ```python
 import PIL